Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-05/04-head-elements/page-01.md

 <div class="divider-heading"></div>

-There are a number of elements which we can consider as required in the **head element**, and others that you are _encouraged_ to include.
+We can consider several elements as required in the **head element**, and others that you are _encouraged_ to include.
 These elements tell the browser and processor information about the HTML document, such as the title, author, and publication date.

 The <code>&lt;head&gt;</code> element is a container for processing information and document metadata.
 The <code>&lt;head&gt;</code> contains high-level information about the site, and always comes first within the root element.
 In this sense, we can consider the <code>&lt;head&gt;</code> to contain the thoughts of the page.